beacon-biosignals/Onda.jl/README.md

 - JSON: In early Onda prototypes, JSON was used to serialize signal/annotation metadata.
 While JSON has the advantage of being ubiquitous/simple/flexible/human-readable, the performance overhead of textual decoding/encoding was greater than desired for datasets with lots of annotations.
 In comparison, switching to MessagePack yielded a ~3x performance increase in (de)serialization for practical usage.
 The subsequent switch from MessagePack to Arrow in modern versions of the Onda format yielded even greater (de)serialization improvements.

 - BSON: BSON was considered as a potential serialization format for signal/annotation metadata.
 In pre-Arrow versions of Onda, MessagePack was chosen over BSON due to the latter's relative complexity compared to the former.
 In Onda's current version, BSON remains less preferable than Arrow from a tabular data representation perspective.

+### Older Versions Of The Format

+Before the Onda.jl v0.14 release, the Onda Format Specification resided in a separate repository.
+This repository is now archived, but its contents and issue tracker are still available for historical purposes in a read-only fashion at https://github.com/beacon-biosignals/OndaFormat.